sequelize/sequelize/docs/migrations.md

 ```

 ### Creating First Seed
-Suppose we want to insert some data into few tables by default.
+Suppose we want to insert some data into a few tables by default.
 If we follow up on previous example we can consider creating a demo user for `User` table.

 To manage all data migrations you can use seeders.
 Seed files are some change in data that can be used to populate database table with sample data or test data.

-Lets create a seed file which will add a demo user to our `User` table.
+Let's create a seed file which will add a demo user to our `User` table.

 ```bash
 $ node_modules/.bin/sequelize seed:generate --name demo-user
 ```

 This command will create a seed file in `seeders` folder.
-File name will look something like `XXXXXXXXXXXXXX-demo-user.js`, It follows same `up / down` semantics like migration files.
+File name will look something like `XXXXXXXXXXXXXX-demo-user.js`.
+It follows the same `up / down` semantics as the migration files.

 Now we should edit this file to insert demo user to `User` table.